 Professional Liability Insurance

 Professional liability insurance—also referred to as errors and omissions insurance—protects small business owners if they're accused of missed deadlines, professional negligence, or professional errors.
 The insurance will cover defense costs and associated expenses (like court costs).
 It is usually recommended for businesses that provide professional services, such as lawyers and architects.
-In Colorado, professional liability insurance is usually required for health professionals, like doctors (and in that field it's more well-known as malpractice insurance).
+In Colorado, health professionals, such as doctors, are often required to carry professional liability coverage, more commonly referred to as malpractice insurance.

 Types of Colorado Business Insurance Offered

-There are a few other types of insurance we recommend for small business owners in Colorado.
+There are a few other types of business insurance we recommend for small business owners in Colorado.

 Colorado General Liability Insurance Coverage